fesor/request-objects/README.md

 ```

 This bundle will bind validated request object to argument `$request`.
 Request object has very simple interface
  for data interaction.
-It very similar to Symfony's request object but considered immutable by default (but you
+It is very similar to Symfony's request object but is considered immutable by default (but you
  can add some setters if you wish so)

 ```php